Kiruse/vite-plugin-preact-signals-transformer/plugin/README.md

 - The plugin uses static analysis to identify React components, so it may not detect all components in complex scenarios.
 - It only works with function components (not class components).
 - It assumes that components that return JSX are React components.
 - It may occasionally misidentify functions as components.
-If it does, you can add the `// @noSignals` comment before the function to force the plugin to ignore it.
+If it does, please open an issue with a minimally reproducable example.

 ## License
 Copyright 2025 Kiruse (https://kiruse.dev)